 Of all the things to do in Santa Fe, you won’t find anything as unique as Meow Wolf!
 The city’s curiosity museum has garnered national attention for its futuristic sci-fi vibe and never-seen-before decor.
 You never know what you’ll experience when you enter the House of Eternal Return.
 You can walk through a mastodon skeleton, transport to “another dimension” by stepping into a refrigerator, or enter a glowing forest through a fireplace.
 You’re invited to hunt for clues and solve the house’s mystery through an augmented reality app, take a guided audio tour, or simply explore the 70 rooms of weirdness on your own.
 Whichever path you choose, each adventure to this kid-friendly playhouse is guaranteed to be uncommon and memorable!

-The Santa Fe restaurant scene is no joke, and the rest of the nation is starting to take notice!
-The city is known for sopaipillas, green chile peppers, and slow-cooked beans, but you can find meals to thrill any palate!
-Sample multiple versions of New Mexico’s signature dish as the top restaurants in Santa Fe battle at the Green Chile Cheeseburger Smackdown.
-Share Albondigas, Chicharones, and Ceviche with a group while you enjoy live music and a Flamenco dance show at El Farol.
-Try crazy concoctions like Dorinachos and a Churro Ice Cream Cone at Paleteria Oasis.
-Brave the long lines to get your hands on Tup’s Burrito and a Stuffed Pancake at The Pantry.
-Savor authentic Mexican cuisine with Blue Corn Burritos and Pollo Adobo at The Shed.
-Experience African-Caribbean fusion with Caribbean Goat Stew or Jerk Chicken Wings from Jambo Cafe.
-Enjoy fine dining dishes like the Cast-Iron Seared Diver Scallops, Green Miso Sea Bass, and Wild Mushroom Lasagna at Geronimo.
-Or check out multiple eateries and get a private tasting with the chefs during a Restaurant Walking Tour hosted by the Santa Fe School of Cooking.
+The Santa Fe restaurant scene is no joke!
+The city is known for sopaipillas, green chile peppers, and slow-cooked beans, but you can find meals to satisfy any palate.
+Sample multiple versions of New Mexico’s signature dish as top restaurants in Santa Fe battle at the Green Chile Cheeseburger Smackdown.
+Dig into Gambas al Ajillo, Empanadas, and Chicharrones while enjoying live music and a Flamenco Dinner Show at El Farol.
+Brave long lines for Brisket Tacos, Stuffed Sopaipilla, and Steak & Enchiladas at The Pantry.
+Savor authentic Mexican cuisine like Blue Corn Burritos, Huevos Rancheros, and Pollo Adobo at The Shed.
+Explore African-Caribbean fusion dishes like Banana Leaf Wrapped Island Spiced Mahi Mahi or Pomegranate BBQ Chicken Wrap from Jambo Cafe.
+Enjoy fine dining dishes like Wagyu Beef Carpaccio, 72-Hour Sous Vide Short Ribs, or Fiery Sweet Chile & Honey-Grilled Mexican White Prawns at Geronimo.
+Try creative concoctions like Dorinachos, Papas Preparadas, and Churro Ice Cream Cones at Oasis Ice Cream Shop.
+Or check out multiple eateries via a private tasting with the chefs during a restaurant walking tour hosted by the Santa Fe School of Cooking.

-Santa Fe might not be your typical bustling nightlife spot, but it has an array of spots where you can throw back some satisfying drinks!
+Santa Fe might not be your typical bustling nightlife spot, but it has plenty of places where you can throw back some satisfying drinks!
 Stop in for a Blue Mesa Margarita from Tortilla Flats, a Blood Orange Esporita from Rio Chama, and a Pure Gold Margarita from The Ranch House as you work your way through the city’s finest cocktails on the Santa Fe Margarita Trail.
-Kick back with a Happy Camper IPA or a Pepe Local from Santa Fe Brewing, or play board games with a Wild Christmas Ale at Rowley Farmhouse Ales.
-Try a variety of luxury wines, such as Brut NV and Blanc de Noirs NV, from Gruet Winery.
-Sample selections from a collection of more than 15,000 wines on the idyllic courtyard garden at La Casa Sena.
-Or take advantage of the beautiful Santa Fe weather with a picturesque view of the town and a Bell Tour Sour at The Bell Tower Bar at La Fonda.
+Find unique drinks like a Cactus Coke, Myrna Loy, or Bliss Behind Your Eyes at Santa Fe speakeasy Tonic.
+Enjoy tasty drinks like an Amigo Frances, Sandia Rosalia, or Smoked Sage Margarita at the Secreto Lounge in Hotel St. Francis.
+Kick back with a Happy Camper IPA or a Pepe Loco Mexican Style Lager from Santa Fe Brewing.
+Or take advantage of the beautiful Santa Fe weather with a picturesque view of the town and a Bell Tower House Margarita at The Bell Tower Rooftop Bar at La Fonda.

-Moving to Santa Fe?
-Extra Space Storage has storage facilities throughout the Santa Fe area that can help your moving process go smoother.
+Are you moving to Santa Fe?
+Extra Space Storage offers storage facilities throughout the Santa Fe area to help your moving process go more smoothly.
 Find self storage near you!